Frequently Asked Questions

 If you’ve had the experiences above, you will be able to deepen your work through this course.
 ACT in Practice is designed to help anyone with this level of ACT experience improve their ability to apply it with clients.

 If you have the experience described above but you still feel on the fence, you’re welcome to join the course and (like all things ACT) see how it works for you.
-If you find ACT in Practice isn’t a good fit, you can get in touch with my team at firstname.lastname@example.org within the first 14 days for a full, unconditional refund.
+If you find ACT in Practice isn’t a good fit, you can get in touch with the support team at email@example.com within the first 14 days for a full, unconditional refund.

 If you do not have this foundation already, or you are just not sure, I’d recommend completing my first course, ACT Immersion.
 I designed ACT in Practice to follow naturally from that course.